nanika-e-idea/just-fit/README.md

 ### What is this repository for? ###

 * 'JustFIT wp-theme' is wordpress theme, that minimal-designed for client of 'JustFIT solution'.
+* This theme is used in case corporate-site
 * Version 1.0.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)